talhahasanzia/talhahasanzia.github.io/_src/_posts/_rendered/ordered_broadcast.md

             // Retrieve the initial message from the broadcast String modifiedMessage = intent.getStringExtra("message");

-            // Log.d modifiedMessage : Hello from the sender!-Modified
+            // Log.d modifiedMessage : HELLO FROM THE SENDER!-Modified

             // This receiver can also abort further deliveries abortBroadcast();